Vintage custom model horse in top photo: Amarna Bint Morafic (by Elizabeth Bouras).

 One of VCMEC's most exciting features will be our museum of vintage custom model horses, with revolving exhibits devoted to various artists and other aspects of the model horse hobby.

-The hobby's rich history in Michigan will have a room of its own, as will a different kind of equine folk art from the other side of the world: the antique Japanese battle-horse doll collection--possibly the largest outside Japan--of the Society for the Preservation and Appreciation of Kazari-Uma Ningyo (SPA-KUN).
+The hobby's rich history will have a room of its own, as will a different kind of equine folk art from the other side of the world: the antique Japanese battle-horse doll collection--possibly the largest outside Japan--of the Society for the Preservation and Appreciation of Kazari-Uma Ningyo (SPA-KUN).

 In the spirit of the early days of model horse showing, we plan to host occasional fun shows in the VCMEC Hobby House & Museum's ample backyard.
 An even bigger venue will be needed for our main event, though: Vintage Custom Model Equine Congress, a gratifying get-together of enthusiasts and their vintage custom models to compete for prizes.